kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 Audio input and output for the OpenAI Chat Completion API: https://simonwillison.net/2024/Oct/18/openai-audio

 Improve performance and UX for client-side AI: https://web.dev/articles/client-side-ai-performance

+For LLMs to better code with Jina API: https://github.com/jina-ai/meta-prompt

 ---